MoonsideGames/encompass-cs-docs/content/_index.md

 encompass is currently available with a TypeScript implementation that fully supports transpilation to Javascript and Lua.
 A C# implementation is forthcoming.

+If you are here to learn how to use Encompass and don't care about the justifications for it, I recommend skipping ahead to Chapter 2.